 Commercial Power Vented

-Commercial power vented water heaters are designed to have high efficiency and deliver a constant flow of hot water on demand.
+Commercial power-vented water heaters are designed to have high efficiency and deliver a constant flow of hot water on demand.
 If your water heater is located deep inside the building, it’s smart to get a hot water heater with power venting (a blower or fan) to blow the exhaust a long way to the outside.
-This type of heater can be necessary if there isn’t access to a vertical vent or chimney for the exhaust to escape from.
+This type of heater can be necessary if there isn’t access to a vertical vent or chimney for the exhaust fumes to escape from.